AvengeMedia/dgop/README.md

 ## Real-time Monitoring with Sampling

-dankgop supports cursor-based sampling for building real-time monitoring tools like htop.
+dgop supports cursor-based sampling for building real-time monitoring tools like htop.
 Instead of relying on instantaneous snapshots, you can track system state changes over time for more accurate CPU usage calculations.

 The sampling system works by:
 - Taking an initial measurement that establishes baseline CPU times and process ticks